 However, nephrogenic systemic fibrosis—a severe, life-threatening disorder—can develop when gadolinium agents are used in people who already have severe kidney problems or who are undergoing dialysis.
 In nephrogenic systemic fibrosis, the skin, connective tissue, and organs thicken.
 Red or dark patches may develop on the skin, the skin may feel tight, movement is difficult and limited, and organs may malfunction.
 To prevent this disorder from developing, doctors do the following:

-Determine how well the kidney are functioning by checking the person's medical record and doing blood and urine tests
+Determine how well the kidneys are functioning by checking the person's medical record and doing blood and urine tests

 Use gadolinium only when necessary, and when it is necessary, use the lowest dose and the safest agent possible